Electrolytic capacitor: Performance after storage

 Storage times can be tested using accelerated shelf-life testing, which requires storage without applied voltage at the upper category temperature for a certain period, usually 1000 hours.
 This shelf life test is a good indicator for chemical stability and of the oxide layer, because all chemical reactions are accelerated by higher temperatures.
 Nearly all commercial series of non-solid electrolytic capacitors fulfill the 1000 hour shelf life test.
 However, many series are specified only for two years of storage.
 This also ensures solderability of the terminals.

 For antique radio equipment or for electrolytic capacitors built in the 1970s or earlier, "preconditioning" may be appropriate.
 This is performed by applying the rated voltage to the capacitor via a series resistor of approximately 1 kΩ for one hour, allowing the oxide layer to repair itself through self-healing.
 Capacitors that fail leakage current requirements after preconditioning may have experienced mechanical damage.

 Electrolytic capacitors with solid electrolytes do not have preconditioning requirements.

+Causes of explosion

+Electrolytic capacitors are chemical in nature.
+Some undesired reactions produce gases, which causes a buildup of internal pressure.
+Even though most capacitors have a vent to gradually release the pressure, the buildup can still be so great that the electrolyte itself is forced out: an "explosion".
+If the vent is not functional, it is also possible for the sleeve to be destroyed in a real explosion.
+Explosions can be due to: